Microeconomics A Simplified Approach

 Summary

 Monopolies are associated with both allocative and productive inefficiencies.
 Allocative inefficiency arises because monopolists set prices above marginal costs, leading to deadweight loss.
-Productive inefficiency occurs as monopolists may not produce at the lowest average cost due to lack of competition.
+Productive inefficiency occurs as monopolists may not produce at the lowest average cost due to a lack of competition.
 These inefficiencies highlight the social costs of monopoly power in an economy.

 Intimidating Potential Competition with Predatory Pricing: